berrysauce/hoom/README.md

 <br>

-### Installation
+## 📦 Installation
-You can easily install Hoom using pip:
+Hoom is available on [PyPi](https://pypi.org/project/hoom/).
+You can easily install it using pip:

 ```bash
 pip install hoom